-Displaying the Safe Space symbol is a message to LGBTQ students and colleagues that a Cleveland State University faculty or staff member has received the Safe Space resource manual and is committed to increasing their knowledge of, and sensitivity to LGBT issues.
+Displaying the Safe Space symbol is a message to LGBTQ students and colleagues that a Cleveland State University faculty or staff member has received the Safe Space resource manual and is committed to increasing their knowledge of, and sensitivity to LGBTQ issues.
 The Safe Space symbol is not a statement regarding the sexual orientation or gender identity of the person displaying the symbol, nor is it merely a reflection of political correctness.

 Rather, the Safe Space symbol allows students in the campus community to identify Safe Space program members and know they can speak freely with these individuals about issues, including sexual orientation and gender identity.
 Safe Space members will be able to listen to concerns and provide assistance, including referrals as needed, to appropriate individuals and agencies.

 Since the Safe Space program also strives to enhance the campus climate for LGBTQ individuals, the symbol also means that Safe Space members will challenge homophobic and heterosexist comments or behaviors as they arise, and do so in an educational and informative manner.

 All of these efforts give fuller effect to Cleveland State University's nondiscrimination policy, which reads in relevant part: "No person will be denied opportunity for employment or education or be subject to discrimination in any project, program or activity because of …sexual orientation."